 A recent study that examined the impact of a relaxed, but financially sound, return policy found that companies that instituted them experienced a sustained increase over time in the sales-per-customer.
 The study authors referred to this positive financial impact as Customer Lifetime Value or CLV.
 Businesses, they suggest, shouldn’t focus so much on acquiring ever more customers while spending as little as possible while doing so.

 A much more lucrative strategy would be to maximize the value of the relationship they have with existing customers, that is to say, their CLV.
 Examining customer behavior, particularly the ratio of purchases to product return, they could focus on offering products/services that customers are most likely to buy, instead of trying to protect the bottom line by constraining customers’ ability to return products.

 What elements should a good return policy have?

 Small businesses don’t have the luxury of extremely liberal return policies.
 For example, large retailers like Amazon.com might be able to offer free return shipping, something that would be prohibitively expensive for a small business.
 Nevertheless, here are a few suggestions for creating a transparent and non-punitive return policy that won’t bankrupt your small or medium business.

 - Specify a product-return time frame: Since refusing to accept a return is not an option, it is perfectly acceptable to impose certain basic rules and requirements.
 You can decide if you want to offer a 30-day or less trial period, to give customers a chance to try the product and return it if they don’t like it.

 - Refund vs. exchange: Clearly state whether you have a money-back guarantee, or if you only offer exchanges.
 You can have different policies for different types of products.

-- State which party is responsible for product-return shipping charges (if you’re customer is from another town or you’re an e-tailer.)
+- State which party is responsible for product-return shipping charges (if your customer is from another town or you’re an e-tailer.)

 - Make sure your return policy is clearly visible, whether in a brick-and-mortar shop or on your webpage.